Note: Discontinued. See reviews of the latest models.

 On the road, it's an easy piece to live with.
-The all-black housing is mercifully devoid of chrome or brightwork, substantially reducing annoying reflections in the windshield on sunny days, an attribute shared with the Whistler Pro 78SE, the Whistler XTR-690 SE and Whistler XTR-695 SE.
+The all-black housing is mercifully devoid of chrome or brightwork, substantially reducing annoying reflections in the windshield on sunny days, an attribute shared with the Whistler Pro 78SE, XTR-690 SE and XTR-695 SE.

 Unlike its big brother, the Whistler Pro 78SE, the Whistler Pro 68SE makes do without a text display, using icons of different hues to handle information-delivery chores.
 Operating modes are depicted by big blue letters while radar frequencies are pale green, red or orange for Ka, K and X band, respectively.
 Laser alerts are blue.
 Perhaps not quite as stylish as an LCD display, but just as effective.